-WEA enables government officials to target emergency alerts to specific geographic areas – lower Manhattan, for example – through cell towers that broadcast the emergency alerts for reception by WEA-enabled mobile devices.
+WEA enables government officials to target emergency alerts to specific geographic areas – lower Manhattan, for example.

 Wireless companies volunteer to participate in WEA, which is the result of a unique public/private partnership between the FCC, FEMA and the wireless industry to enhance public safety.

 - How does WEA work?

 - How much do consumers pay to receive WEA?